bryanvriel/iceutils/README.md

                     islice=islice,
                     jslice=jslice)
 ```
-Of course, the `RasterInfo` instance contained in the raster will have its data automatically adjusted for the subset bounds.
+Of course, for both the `projWin` and `islice/jslice` interfaces, the `RasterInfo` instance contained in the raster will have its data automatically adjusted for the subset bounds.

 ### Writing rasters to file